+- MSDPR

+- BC Benefits

+- Canada Revenue Agency

+- Public trustee (if applicable)

+- Old Age Security (if applicable)

+- Financial institution

-MSDPR BC Benefits Canada Revenue Agency Public trustee (if applicable) Old Age Security (if applicable) Financial institution Director of Finance who will arrange any shelter refund owing to the estate from Kardel Pharmacy
+- Director of Finance who will arrange any shelter refund owing to the estate from Kardel

+- Pharmacy to cancel medications

-Managers/designates and Home Share Coordinators are to complete the Kardel Exit Checklist.
+Managers/designates and Home Share Coordinators are to complete the Program History Tab on Sharevision.
+An Exit summary is not required for a person who has died.

 Any records regarding the individual should be forwarded to Director of Quality Assurance for appropriate storage.
-Inform the pharmacy and cancel medications.

 Arrangements should be made with the family, public trustee, executor, or administrator of the estate for the disposition of the individual's belongings.

-4.L.
-4: Memorial Service
+4.N.4 Memorial Service